Historic Site of Anti-Mongolian Struggle: Artifacts

-Many items from the 13th century have been found during excavations.
+Celadon products make up 60% of archaeological items found in the fortress.
+Much of this was likely produced in the 13th century.
 Bronzeware, celadon, and ironware from the site resemble similar items found at Samyeolcho fortresses elsewhere, such as from Jindo, and so are thought to have been brought to Jeju by Sambyeolcho forces.
 Some ceramics appear to be from Yuan China.
 Iron finds include crockery and armor.
 Other finds include coins and a stone Gonu board.
 Some of these coins were found under walls, suggesting they were deliberately buried there, likely as part of a ritual during construction.
 The Gonu board is made from Jeju rock, indicating local origin rather than coming with the Samyeolcho.
 10 cornerstones (doljjeogwi, 돌쩌귀), or stone hinges, thought to have been located under the fortress' four gates have been found and are displayed at the site.
-It is possible that some artifacts from the site may date to the 15th or 16th centuries, indicating the site was used after the Sambyeolcho Rebellion, but this is unconfirmed.
+Excavations have uncovered many items from the 13th century, although there are also items from the 12th and 14th centuries.
+It is possible that some artifacts from the site may date to the 15th or 16th centuries, indicating the site was used long after the Sambyeolcho Rebellion, but this is unconfirmed.